Food waste in the United Kingdom: Retailers

-Other sectors also contribute food waste.
-The food industry produces large amounts of food waste, with retailers alone generating 1,600,000 tonnes of food waste per year.
-Supermarkets particularly have been criticised for wasting items which are damaged or unsold (what the industry calls 'surplus food'), but that often remain edible.
-However, exact statistics for the amount of food wasted by supermarkets is mostly unavailable; although a few voluntarily release data on food waste, it is not required by law.
+Other sectors also contribute to food waste.
+The food industry produces large amounts of food waste, with retailers alone generating 1,600,000 tonnes of food waste in 2008.
+Supermarkets were particularly criticised for wasting items which were damaged or unsold (what the industry calls 'surplus food'), but that often remained edible.
+However, exact statistics for the amount of food wasted by supermarkets were mostly unavailable; although a few voluntarily release data on food waste, it is not required by law.
 Similarly, limited information is available on amounts generated by the agricultural sector.
 Before a reversal of European Union policy in 2008, which came into effect on 1 July 2009, misshaped or 'wonky' fruit and vegetables could not be sold by retailers and were required to be thrown away.

+2021-2023

+In 2022, domestic food waste in the UK was at 6.4 million tonnes.

+By 2024, bread (900,000 tonnes) and potatoes (700,000 tonnes) were still the biggest source of household food waste in the UK; these were followed by milk, left-overs, drinks, pork, poultry, carrots and chips (fries).
+Lettuce and fruit were also seen high on the list.

+By 2021, it was estimated that 30% of food waste was inedible; however, edible food waste was worth approximately £17 billion pounds, or £250 per person.

+In 2024, a survey by Food Manufacture magazine showed that more than half of British people aged over 55 would keep food past its best-before, while only a quarter of under-25s did so; the under-25s claimed to much less confidence about their knowledge of food storage methods.